FarronF/limerick-council-meetings/meetings/2016/10/24-Home and Social Development SPC Meeting/Minutes - Home & Social Development SPC - 13th June 2016.md

 has to carry out reconstruction or improvement works under section 12 of the Housing Act

+1988 or for the regeneration of the area in which the house is located.
+---
-1988 or for the regeneration of the area in which the house is located.--- It was proposed that based on the high level of demand and the low level of turnover (i.e.
+It was proposed that based on the high level of demand and the low level of turnover (i.e.

 stock returned for allocation) single occupancy units should be excluded due to the high